 Born in Florence, Eleonora Bellocci studied under the guidance of Donatella Debolini and graduated with honors from the Luigi Cherubini Music Conservatory in 2019.

 In 2016 she joined the Accademia Rossiniana with Alberto Zedda and debuted as Corinna in Il viaggio a Reims at the Rossini Opera Festival in Pesaro.

-From 2016 to 2018 Eleonora attended the Maggio Musicale Fiorentino Academy where she studied under the tutelage of international leading artists, performing in major productions for the Florence Opera including Auber’s Fra Diavolo (Zerlina), Salieri’s Scuola de’ gelosi (Ernestina), Humperdinck’s Hänsel und Gretel (Gretel), Carmen (Frasquita), La Cenerentola (Clorinda) and Le Convenienze ed inconvenienze teatrali (Prima Donna).
+She then attended the Maggio Musicale Fiorentino Academy where she studied under the tutelage of international leading artists, performing in major productions for the Florence Opera including Auber’s Fra Diavolo (Zerlina), Salieri’s Scuola de’ gelosi (Ernestina), Humperdinck’s Hänsel und Gretel (Gretel), Carmen (Frasquita), La Cenerentola (Clorinda) and Viva la Mamma (Prima Donna).

-Among her recent and future engagement are Cimarosa’s Matrimonio segreto (Elisetta) in a production staged by Pier Luigi Pizzi for the Teatro Regio Torino and the title role in the rarity Leonora by Ferdinando Paër under Alessandro De Marchi at the Innsbruck Festival, Monteverdi’s Ritorno d’Ulisse in patria (La Fortuna) in the new Ottavio Dantone/Robert Carsen production at Teatro del Maggio Musicale Fiorentino and Bizet’s Carmen (Frasquita) at the Teatro Regio di Parma.
+Among her past highlights are Cimarosa’s Matrimonio segreto (Elisetta) in a Pier Luigi Pizzi production at the Teatro Regio Torino, the rarity Leonora (title role) by Ferdinando Paër under Alessandro De Marchi at the Innsbruck Festival, Monteverdi’s Ritorno d’Ulisse in patria (La Fortuna) in the new Ottavio Dantone/Robert Carsen production at Teatro del Maggio Musicale Fiorentino and Bizet’s Carmen (Frasquita) at the Teatro Regio di Parma.